haleyhilton/HZ-Text-Editor/README.md

 ## Installation Instructions

+Looking to install the app?
+Run the following command to install the dependencies:

+     npm install

+Then run the following command:

+`npm run start:dev`

+Then run:

+`npm run start`

+Check out http://localhost:3000/ to run the application

 <a name="Usage"></a>

 ## Usage Information

-Use it as a just another text editor!
+Use it as a just another text editor! https://zitotexteditor.herokuapp.com/

+<a name="Deployed"></a>

+## Deployed Link

+The link to the deployed application is: https://zitotexteditor.herokuapp.com/

 <a name="Screenshots"></a>